The Best Bay Leaf Substitute (5 Options for When You’re Out)

 3. Oregano

-As another bitter, pungent, and slightly minty herb (and one that’s very easy to find), dried oregano can also work as a bay leaf substitute.
-Like basil, using oregano as a bay leaf substitute will work best in tomato-based dishes and recipes that use beef and lamb.
+Dried oregano is another bitter, pungent, and slightly minty herb (and one that’s very easy to find) that can also be used as a bay leaf substitute.
+Like basil, oregano will work best in tomato-based dishes and recipes that use beef and lamb.

 How to substitute: